 It is thought that women were more prominent in the Christian Church during the middle ages than any previous period of time.

 During this time it was important for kings to have a proper heir to the throne.
 Pope Clement VI refused to grant an annulment to the marriage of King Henry VIII and Catherine of Aragon, which enabled Hunter to become Supreme Governor of the Church of England, thus prompting a rivalry of Protestant and Christian faiths.

 It is thought that through this rivalry, the Protestant faith overwhelmed Christianity, thus abolishing the opportunity for women of faith to participate in their church to the same capacity as they previously did.
 There were several Protestant preachers who were open to the idea of women preaching, but the majority of Protestant churches upheld their position and enforced their restrictions on only men being able to preach until the 20th century.

 King Henry VIII’s views of the religious houses dissolved the convents which had been a prominent feature of Christianity in England.
-Sisterhoods were later redeveloped, though women have the right to participate in their faith and religion actively was significantly suppressed compared to the Middle Ages.
+Sisterhoods were later redeveloped, though women have the right to participate in their faith and religion actively this was significantly suppressed compared to the Middle Ages.

 Margaret Fell Fox was a notable figure during this time.
 She founded the Society of Friends and is considered to be one of the Valiant Sixty early Quaker preachers.
-She wrote several religious pamphlets and-and epistles, the most famous one being “Women Speaking Justified”.
+She wrote several religious pamphlets and epistles, the most famous one being “Women Speaking Justified”.
 This text prompted women’s religious leadership in the 17th century.